 And last but not least, the book documents the destruction of the original Kapaleeshwara Shiva Temple by the Portuguese and its replacement by the San Thome Cathedral Basilica Church on the Mylapore beach in Chennai.

-Indologist Dr. Koenraad Elst has written a comprehensive foreword for the new edition.
+Indologist Dr. Koenraad Elst has written a comprehensive foreword for this 2010 edition.
 His short foreword to the 1995 edition is posted below as he makes some pertinent remarks about Indian secularists and their uncritical acceptance of Christian mythology as Indian history.